AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 image is *output referred*: the numbers in the image represent how it should be displayed on a screen.
 By contrast, the OpenEXR format is designed to store *input referred* values, where the numbers represent the light captured by the camera.
-Scene-referred images have not (yet) been tone mapped ready for display.
+Input-referred images have not (yet) been tone mapped ready for display.

 Advantages of scene-referred representation